 Furthermore, in the works of its ideologues and many historians, French imperialism promoted the thesis of Algeria as a country and community without the past and traditions, whose history begins only with the arrival of the French conquerors.
 According to that interpretation, no one in Algeria is a true native, so “all nations of the world,” and especially those of the Mediterranean – whose representatives came together with the French conqueror–have as much right to the Algerian soil, to its past and present, as the native population which is just as immigrant as the Europeans.2

 A large number of French historians are of the opinion that, up to the French conquest of 1830, one could talk only about Turkish rule in Algeria, which was antagonistically oriented towards both the native population, and France and Europe as well.
 Historians G. Gautherot, G. Esquer, Grammont and others, claim, for example, that the French campaign of conquering Algeria was aimed not against the native population but against the thin layer of the Turkish rulers and their hirelings—Janissaries.3 But at the same time, they do not insist on the existence of some kind of a direct control that the High Porte exerted over the Algerian dey.
 The basic thesis that neither the country of Algeria, nor its community and people existed before the arrival of the French remained.
 Having adopted this point of view, and at the moment when it was necessary to find the solutions for the problems caused by the Algerian uprising, (i.e., to negotiate with the Algerian people over the independence and sovereignty of their country), the President of the French Republic, General De Gaulle stated on Sept.
 16, 1959 that, “There has never been an Algerian state, in any shape or form.”4 Thus the conclusion that, in Algeria, the principle of self-determination cannot be established in relation to the native population as a whole, but only in relation to individuals representing various ethnic, linguistic, racial and religious groups.
-The aim of such position was to impede an understanding of the true nature of the community in Algeria.
+The aim of this position was to impede an understanding of the true nature of the community in Algeria.